reskillamericans/website/content/_index.md

 ## Full Stack Web<br>Development

 We will start from the basics of web development: HTML and CSS.
-And then move into JavaScript as used in the browser, and then on the server.<br><br>No prior experience is needed as we will begin with the basics and progress until you are able to develop complete web sites and applications on your own.
+Then we will move into JavaScript as used in the browser, and then on the server.

+No prior experience is needed as we will begin with the basics and progress until you are able to develop complete web sites and applications on your own.

 {{% /image-box %}}